stephenc222/micro-cars/README.md

 ## Testing

 Testing is managed by jest, and each package `api` and `car_service`, have their own testing scripts.
-For convenience, there is a `test.sh` at the root of this repo, runnable with `sh ./test.sh`
+For convenience, there is a `test.sh` at the root of this repo, runnable with `sh ./test.sh`.
+This script assumes both packages have had their dependencies installed with `npm install`.